clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 Prerequisites
 *************

-This tutorial assumes you have installed |CL| version 25040 or newer on your host system.
+This tutorial assumes you have installed |CL| updated to the latest release on your host system.
+You can learn about the benefits for cloud orchestration of having an up-to-date system in the `Software Update documentation`_.
 For detailed instructions on installing |CL| on a bare metal system, follow the :ref:`bare metal installation tutorial<bare-metal-install>`.